 Director of Voter Engagement and Technology

 Caitlin originally joined the Courage California team from 2008-2014 and served as a Field Organizer, EqualityHub Manager, and Data Director.
 After a stint as Deputy Technology Director for ProgressNow, she is back in the fold as a Director of Voter Engagement and Technology.
 Previously, Caitlin worked as a Campus Campaign Manager for No on Prop 8, and for Libraries for the Future, a national non-profit supporting innovation and investment in America’s public libraries.
-Raised in New Hampshire, she now lives in San Rafael, CA with her wife and son (and her little dog, too).
+Raised in New Hampshire, she now lives in San Rafael, CA with her wife and son.
 When not attached to her computer, you can find Caitlin cooking, gardening, or hanging out with honeybees.

 Angela (Rosas) Chavez